-His father tried to set him up for success, providing him with tutors and ultimately an appointment to Balliol College at Oxford.
+James’ father tried to set him up for success countless years ago, providing him with tutors and ultimately an appointment to Balliol College at Oxford.
 James wondered what use all that education was now that he was transplanted here from The Mainland.
-At least I’ve been able to put my fencing lessons to use, he mused, having won several duels against the pirates.
+At least I’ve been able to put my fencing lessons to use, he mused, having won several duels against the pirates since his arrival.

 Now, headed to war for the woman he loved, James recalled his no-nonsense father shipping him off to battle as an officer in England’s army soon after university to learn about duty and loyalty to his birthright.
 His only consolation was that beyond the night terrors that plagued his sleep ever since, his unwilling education in warfare provided him an upper hand now.

 Looking back to be sure the small twins were still behind the pack of stair-step boys, James sighed.
 How he tried to be the father he wished he’d had.
 Stern and firm when necessary, but caring as well, guiding them to find their strengths and overcome their fears—everything unlike his own father, who instilled fear and focused solely on young James’ weaknesses.
 Yet, now he was leading them into battle.
 If something tragic happened to one of them, he wasn’t sure what he would do.